Chilotam1/-Customer-Segmentation-for-a-Subscription-Service-/README.md

 ---
 This includes some queries I worked with during the analysis.
 Examples:

+--- retrieve the total number of customers from each region---
 ```sql
 SELECT Region, COUNT(DISTINCT(CustomerName)) AS Number_of_Customers
 FROM dbo.CustomerData
 GROUP BY REGION
 ```
+--- find the most popular subscription type by the number of customers---
 ``` sql
 SELECT SubscriptionType, COUNT(DISTINCT(CustomerName)) AS Number_of_Customers
 FROM CustomerData
 GROUP BY SubscriptionType
 ORDER BY COUNT(CustomerName) DESC;
 ```
+--- find customers who canceled their subscription within 6 months---
 ```sql
 SELECT CustomerName, Canceled AS Canceled_Subscription
 FROM CustomerData
 WHERE DATEDIFF(month,SubscriptionStart,SubscriptionEnd) <= 6
 		AND Canceled = '0'
 ```
+---calculate the average subscription duration for all customers---
 ```sql
 SELECT COUNT(DISTINCT(CustomerName)) AS All_Customers,
 	   AVG(DATEDIFF(day, SubscriptionStart, SubscriptionEnd)) AS Avg_Subscription_Duration_Days
 FROM
 	  CustomerData;
 ```
+---Find customers with subscriptions longer than 12 months---
 ```sql
 SELECT CustomerName, SubscriptionStart, SubscriptionEnd
 FROM CustomerData
 WHERE DATEDIFF(month,SubscriptionStart,SubscriptionEnd) > 12;
 ```
+--- calculate total revenue by subscription type---
 ```sql
 SELECT
     CASE